 Permanently discontinue YERVOY for clinically significant or severe immune-mediated adverse reactions.
 Initiate systemic corticosteroids (1-2 mg/kg/day of prednisone or equivalent) for severe immune-mediated adverse reactions.
 Monitor patients for signs or symptoms of ocular toxicity, which may include blurred vision and reduced visual acuity.
 Immune-mediated ocular toxicity may be associated with retinal detachment or permanent vision loss.
 Administer corticosteroid eye drops for uveitis, iritis, or episcleritis.
 Permanently discontinue YERVOY for immune-mediated ocular disease unresponsive to local immunosuppressive therapy.
 If uveitis occurs in combination with other immune-mediated adverse reactions, consider a Vogt-Koyanagi-Harada-like syndrome, which has been observed in patients receiving YERVOY and may require treatment with systemic steroids to reduce the risk of permanent vision loss.
 Fatal or serious graft-versus-host disease (GVHD) can occur in patients who receive a CTLA-4 receptor blocking antibody after allogeneic hematopoietic stem cell transplantation (HSCT).
 Follow patients closely for evidence of GVHD and intervene promptly.
 Consider the benefit versus risks of treatment with a CTLA-4 receptor blocking antibody after allogeneic HSCT.
 In MDX010-20, the following clinically significant immune-mediated adverse reactions were seen in <1% of YERVOY-treated patients: cytopenias, nephritis, pneumonitis, meningitis, pericarditis, uveitis, and iritis.
 In CA184-029, the following clinically significant immune-mediated adverse reactions were seen in <1% of YERVOY-treated patients unless specified: cytopenias, eosinophilia (2.1%), pancreatitis (1.3%), meningitis, pneumonitis, sarcoidosis, pericarditis, uveitis, and fatal myocarditis.
 Across 21 dose-ranging trials administering YERVOY at doses of 0.1 to 20 mg/kg (n=2478), the following likely immune-mediated adverse reactions were also reported with <1% incidence unless specified: angiopathy, temporal arteritis, vasculitis, polymyalgia rheumatica, conjunctivitis, blepharitis, episcleritis, scleritis, iritis, leukocytoclastic vasculitis, erythema multiforme, psoriasis, arthritis, autoimmune thyroiditis, neurosensory hypoacusis, autoimmune central neuropathy (encephalitis), myositis, polymyositis, ocular myositis, cytopenias (2.5%), and nephritis.

 Based on its mechanism of action, YERVOY can cause fetal harm when administered to a pregnant woman.
 The effects of YERVOY are likely to be greater during the second and third trimesters of pregnancy.
 Advise pregnant women of the potential risk to a fetus.
-Advise females of reproductive potential to use effective contraception during treatment with a YERVOY-containing regimen and for 3 months after the last dose of YERVOY.
+Advise females of reproductive potential to use effective contraception during treatment with YERVOY and for 3 months after the last dose.

 It is not known whether YERVOY is secreted in human milk.
-Advise women to discontinue breastfeeding during treatment with YERVOY and for 3 months following the final dose.
+Advise women not to breastfeed during treatment with YERVOY and for 3 months after the last dose.

 Common Adverse Reactions